Resolving Availability and Run-time Integrity Conflicts in Real-Time Embedded Systems: Adversary System Models

 \subsection{Adversary Model}

-We consider an adversary (\adv) that exploits software vulnerabilities to manipulate any software or data, unless it is explicitly protected by hardware. \adv aims to cause run-time integrity violations (e.g., control flow hijack and ROP/JOP attacks~\cite{jop,rop}) to invoke malicious actions or avoid critical actions. \adv aims to continue its malicious actions even after detection, hoping to prevent intervention or other tasks from executing.
-Hardware attacks that require physical attacks to circumvent hardware protections are out of scope for this work, as they require orthogonal physical access control measures~\cite{obermaier2018past}.
+We consider an adversary (\adv) that exploits software vulnerabilities to manipulate any data or software (tasks or the RTOS), unless it is explicitly protected by hardware. \adv aims to cause run-time integrity violations (e.g., control flow hijack and ROP/JOP attacks~\cite{jop,rop}) to invoke malicious actions or avoid critical actions. \adv aims to continue its malicious actions even after detection by re-entering revoked tasks.
+Physical attacks to circumvent hardware protections are out of scope for this work, as they require orthogonal physical access control measures~\cite{obermaier2018past}.